-Rixos Radamis Sharm El Sheikh Opened Its Doors To Families In A Kid-Friendly Haven
+Rixos Radamis Sharm El Sheikh Opened its Doors to Families in a Kid-Friendly Haven

-(MENAFN- Mid-East) Experience a magical journey at the recently opened Rixos Radamis Sharm El Sheikh, where world-class amenities, fun-filled experiences, and endless adventures await the entire family.
+(MENAFN- Iris Media Press Services) Egypt: Experience a magical journey at the recently opened Rixos Radamis Sharm El Sheikh, where world-class amenities, fun-filled experiences, and endless adventures await the entire family.
 From picturesque views to luxurious experiences, this exceptional destination will turn your dream vacation into a reality.

 Offering 865 rooms, including 453 vibrantly themed rooms, Rixos Radamis Sharm El Sheikh provides guests with an immersive stay filled with sophistication, utmost relaxation, and lasting memories.
 Rixos Radamis Sharm El Sheikh indulges your taste buds in an exceptional culinary journey with a diverse selection of Ala Carte Restaurants featuring Italian, Mexican, Mediterranean, Far Eastern, Seafood, Turkish, BBQ, and international cuisines.
 Complementing these are two main restaurants, each promising a captivating dining experience.